Whakanewha Regional Park: History

 Whakanewha has a long history of Tāmaki Māori occupation.
 Large shell middens are located here, as well as a pā site.
 The name translates to "shading eyes from the setting sun".
 Groups with association to the area include Ngāti Pāoa, Ngāi Tai ki Tāmaki and Te Ākitai Waiohua.

 During the 1850s, members of Ngāti Pāoa grew large quantities of fruit and vegetables to supply the city of Auckland on eastern Waiheke Island, including at Whakanewha.
 Around the year 1855, Samuel Wood purchased part of Whakanewha.
-The Māori residents of the area has not been consulted and disputed the claim; burning down Wood's house in retaliation.
+The Māori residents of the area had not been consulted and disputed the claim, burning down Wood's house in retaliation.
 The Crown confirmed Wood's title to his land in 1858, and Wood sold the land soon afterwards.
 Afterwards, the O'Brien family lived on the land, developing the area as a sheep farm.

 In 1994, Whakanewha was purchased in order to be redeveloped into a regional park.
 The park was formally opened in February 2007.

 Much of the land is made up of regenerating mānuka and kānuka shrubland, which is replacing the former farmland of the area.
 Many native tree species in the park have thrived more successfully than their counterparts on the mainland, due to the lack of possums on Waiheke Island.
 In the 1990s, the cascade stream and poukaraka wetland were home to the Giant kōkopu, however due to issues with stream sedimentation from an unsealed road upstream of the park, the habitat has significantly degraded.
 Auckland Council are considering options for reintroducing the species to the area.